bergmul/website2019/content/project/bf-jmp.md

 title = "It's Not All About the Money: The Effects of Corruption Where No Money Is Stolen"

 # Project summary to display on homepage.
-summary = "**--Job Market Paper--**<br/>Using a novel identification strategy based on Bolsa Família's beneficiary selection algorithm, I estimate its causal effect on school enrollment in different years and municipalities.
-I then show that its effectiveness increases by a third after a municipality has been audited at random.
-Using a theoretical model, administrative data, and a field experiment, I find that local corruption increases the probability that families underreport their income when registering for Bolsa Família, making it harder to target the families that benefit most." coauthors = ""
+summary = "**--Job Market Paper--**<br/>Using a novel identification strategy and large administrative data, I show that the causal effect of Brasil's Bolsa Família on school enrollment is significantly smaller in municipalities where corruption is rampant.
+Local corruption increases income underreporting during the registration phase of the program, making it harder to target the families that benefit most, consistent with the evidence of a theoretical model and a field experiment." coauthors = ""

 # Optional image to display on homepage (relative to `static/img/` folder).